cran-task-views/Survival/Survival.md

 -   `r bioc("survcomp")` compares 2 hazard ratios.
 -   The `r pkg("TSHRC")` implements a two stage procedure for comparing hazard functions.
--   The `r pkg("Survgini")` package proposes to test the equality of two survival distributions based on the Gini index.
 -   The `r pkg("FHtest")` package offers several tests based on the Fleming-Harrington class for comparing surival curves with right- and interval-censored data.